Friday-seminar/.github/profile/README.md

 ### TBA -- **Lucas Castello Branco** -- Gaiotto Lagrangians

 Motivated by mirror symmetry for the moduli space of Higgs bundles, we discuss the construction of Lagrangian subvarieties that arise from [symplectic representations](https://en.wikipedia.org/wiki/Symplectic_representation).
 In particular, for the standard representation of the symplectic group, we show that this corresponds to a particular irreducible component of the nilpotent cone of the Hitchin system using an auxiliary (spinor) moduli space and Morse theory techniques.

+### Oct 18, 16:30 -- Mikhail Mazin -- Equivariant K-theory of the square of an n-step partial flag variety and a "q=0" version of the affine quantum group.

+More than thirty years ago Beilinson, Lusztig, and MacPherson provided a geometric framework for quantum groups by considering a convolution product on the square of the n-step partial flag variety over finite fields.
+Since then there were several generalizations, in particular Ginzburg and Vasserot used equivariant K-theory of the Steinberg variety in the cotangent space of the square of the n-step flag variety to study the affine quantum group, with the quantum parameter corresponding to the dilation action in the cotangent direction.
+In a joint work with Sergey Arkhipov we use the convolution product on the equivariant K-theory of the square of the n-step flag variety itself to define and study a "q=0" version of the affine quantum group.

+In this talk, I will define our "q=0" version of the affine quantum group via generators and relations, introduce the convolution algebra on the equivariant K-theory of the  square of the n-step flag variety, and outline the construction of a surjective morphism from the "q=0" affine quantum group onto the convolution algebra.

+The talk is based on a preprint with Sergey Arkhipov: https://arxiv.org/abs/2205.05184.

+### Oct 18, 14:30 -- Bruno Suassuna -- Coherent States in Geometric Quantization

+### Oct 11 -- research meeting of quantum surface group

 ### Sep 27, 15h and Oct 4, 15h -- Eduardo Esteves -- Degenerations of the canonical series for curves